Advanced Weights for IXPE Polarization Analysis: Introduction

 In this work, we develop a system of track-based weights to improve extraction of source polarization.
 The NN-technique of \citep{peirson2021deep} already provides effective polarization weights.
 We introduce a new NN which provides weights for particle rejection.
-We use new, accurate on-orbit IXPE PSFs \citep[deconvolved from point source observations;][]{dinsmore2024polarization} to provide spatial weights.
-These weights correct for ``polarization leakage'' \citep{bucciantini2023polarization}, spurious polarized fringes introduced by correlations in errors between the reconstructed event position and EVPA \citep[predicted by][]{dinsmore2024leakagelib}.
-Section \S\ref{sec:methods} details these weights and their incorporation into an MLE analysis. \S\ref{sec:injection} uses simulations of a polarized point source to show large improvement over the mission-standard extraction, and insensitivity to systematics.
+We also use new, accurate on-orbit IXPE PSFs \citep[deconvolved from point source observations;][]{dinsmore2024polarization} to provide spatial weights.
+These weights correct for ``polarization leakage'' \citep{bucciantini2023polarization}, spurious polarized fringes introduced by correlations in errors between the reconstructed event position and EVPA \citep[as described by][]{dinsmore2024leakagelib}. \S\ref{sec:methods} details these and temporal/phase and energy weights, and presents their incorporation into a unified MLE analysis. \S\ref{sec:injection} uses simulations of a polarized point source to show large improvement over the mission-standard extraction, and insensitivity to systematics.
 We apply the method to published IXPE data in \S\ref{sec:data}, again demonstrating improved uncertainties, and conclude with a brief discussion in \S\ref{sec:conclusion}.